Gundagai

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Gundagai has 237 active public transport stops offering a mix of train and bus services.
-These are covered by 27 routes that collectively provide 303 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 155 meters from the nearest stop.
-Most residents commute outward, primarily using cars (91%), while 6% walk.
-Vehicle ownership averages 1.7 per dwelling, above the regional average.
-According to the 2021 Census, 13.7% of residents work from home, which may reflect COVID-19 conditions.
+Public transport analysis reveals 237 active transport stops operating within Gundagai, comprising a mix of trains and buses.
+These stops are serviced by 27 individual routes, collectively providing 303 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 155 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 91%, with 6% walking.
+Vehicle ownership averages 1.7 per dwelling, which is above the regional average.
+Some 13.7% of residents work from home (2021 Census; may reflect COVID-19 conditions).

-Service frequency averages 43 trips per day across all routes, equating to approximately one weekly trip per stop.
-The accompanying map displays the 100 nearest stops to the location's centerpoint.
+Service frequency averages 43 trips per day across all routes, equating to approximately 1 weekly trip per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport